b1ndark/project5/README.md

 ## **Agile**

-I have develop this project using Agile methodology
+I have developed this project using Agile methodology

 ### **MoSCoW prioritization method**